 28th January- Closing date for online applications for P1.

 Our Virtual Open Day video is now available to view on our school website.

 We hope that you enjoy the virtual Christmas concerts which will be posted on our website week beginning the 20th December.

-On behalf of the staff of Holy Trinity and myself, we wish you a very Happy Christmas and a safe and peaceful New Year.
+On behalf of myself and the staff and governors of Holy Trinity Primary School, we wish you all a very happy Christmas and a happy New Year.